ruohoruotsi/djtool-crate-digging/README.md

 - acapella+drums &rarr; less common but called out for completeness sake

-### Various kinds of DJ Tools
-Acapella Loops
-DJ Drops
-Audio Sound FX
-DJ Samples
-Beat Loops
-Drum Loops
-Scratch Loops
-Scratch & Battle Tools
-Custom DJ Drops
-DJ Tools | Mega Packs

 ## Proposal
-- Use MSAF and SMAD to segment and VAD song into sections
+- Use MSAF and SMAD for structural, speech and music segmentation
-- Harmonize those sections by combining the boundaries generated for each
 - Run CLAP classification on each segment to get a list of classes
-  - CLAP classification should be multi-task and take a long list of text descriptors for each DJ Tools class.
-Then some logic to say that
+  - CLAP classification is multi-task, taking a long list of text descriptors for each DJ Tools class
+  - Output logic to integrate all classification time-series to decide the final output DJ Tools class for each segment, where relevant
+  - For example sections of dense mixtures (drums, vocals, instruments) are going to comprise the lion's share of audio data.
+  - We expect that DJ Tools (like w/ the Amen Break) will come from {intros, outros, brides, solos, breakdowns, drops} or any other structural segment where a full mix transitions from higher to lower density in some interesting way.
-- Write out json blob for each
+- Write out json blob for each Tool segment with `[start_time, stop_time, dj_tool_class]`